All Episodes

 They were just fringe back then.

-But they couldn't let it stand that one of their own had killed the Democrat president.
+But they couldn't let it stand that one of their own had killed the Democrat president that just couldn't be allowed to stand.

-On the day after the assassination, you'll find on the front page columns by James Reston and others blaming the right wing in Dallas for influencing Oswald.
+You'll find on the front page columns by James Reston and others blaming the right wing in Dallas for influencing Oswald.

-And that is when the modern incarnation of today's liberalism began in the sense that blaming America and American things began.
+I mean, they began the day after Kennedy was assassinated with the idea that if that the radical right was out committing assassinations and that is when the modern incarnation of today's liberalism began in the sense that blaming America and American things began.

-The whole idea that America was to blame, that America was responsible and at the top for the assassination of JFK, and that's when the modern incarnation of today's radical liberalism began.
+The whole idea that America was to blame, that America was responsible, and at the top for the assassination of JFK.

-Simply because the left back then could not let it stand, that one of their fellow travelers had killed their president.
+But that's where it began, simply because the left back then could not let it stand that one of their fellow travelers had killed their president that was never going to be allowed to stand.

-That set in motion, What to this day remains a standard operating procedure in the manual of American liberalism is that America is to blame, America is culpable, America's flawed, and that political progress is there to be had by blaming America.
+That set in motion what to this day remains a standard operating procedure in the manual of American liberalism is that America is to blame, America is culpable, America's flawed, and that political progress is there to be had by blaming America.

 And they have become experts at it.